Emplexx/monoikon/README.md

 # monoikon

 monoikon is a set of 16x16 stroked MIT-licensed icons :)

+(coming soon)